NordicHPC/sonar/doc/HOWTO-DAEMON.md

 currently expressible.)

-The config file has `[global]` and `[debug]` sections that control general operation; an optional section for the transport type chosen, currently `[kafka]` or `[directory]` (otherwise terminal I/O is used for transport); and a section each for the sonar operations, controlling their cadence and operation in the same way as normal command line switches.
+The config file has `[global]` and `[debug]` sections that control general operation; an optional section for the transport type chosen, currently `[kafka]`, `[http]`, or `[directory]` (otherwise terminal I/O is used for transport); and a section each for the sonar operations, controlling their cadence and operation in the same way as normal command line switches.
 For the Sonar operations, the cadence setting is required for the operation to be run, the command will be run at a time that is zero mod the cadence.

 ### `[global]` section